-As part of a large organizational change effort, a client of mine (“John”) was having a lot of trouble working with an external consultant (“Robert”) who was hired to assist with some technical aspects of the change initiative*.
-The client, who is a senior leader in the organization and had worked there for many years, thought that the consultant was arrogant, pushy, disrespectful and power-hungry.
+As part of a large organizational change effort, a IT manager (“John”) was having a lot of trouble working with an external consultant (“Robert”) who was hired to assist with some technical aspects of the change initiative*.
+The internal manager, who is a senior leader in the organization and had worked there for many years, thought that the consultant was arrogant, pushy, disrespectful and power-hungry.

 “He really annoys me”, John told me.
 “Robert seems to have no respect for the fact that we have all been here for years and do know what we are doing.
 Yes, we have made some mistakes, and yes, we need to change, but who does he think he is?
 He is so condescending in his emails and other communications to us!
 All he cares about is looking important to the CEO, as if we were not the ones who will make any changes actually happen.
 I want our transformation to succeed, but frankly I would rather see Robert fail.
 He tries to pressure me to do what he wants and has even cut me out of key meetings with the executive team.
 He wants to be the big boss?
 Well, I promise you, I will be here long after he is gone.”